maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD/README.txt

 interface or the mxUnified74HC595 library for shift-registers, the display can be connected to share the I2C bus (only two pins) or the SPI pins (three wires).

-This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the expanded pins of an I2C I/O expander or a of a shift-register.
+This library is based on the Adafruit PCD8544 Nokia 5110 LCD library, but instead of directly using SPI it allows the display to be driven via the expanded pins of an I2C I/O expander or a shift-register.

 Using SPI shift-register